Crazy Rich Identities

 In later years, Lee Kuan Yew’s speeches became less focused on values and aspirations and more on policy, precisely because the Singaporean identity had been to some degree stabilized.
 If the state he created was watchful and intrusive by the standards of a Western liberal democracy, it had also convinced most of its citizens that they were engaged together in a meaningful national project.
 A friend who spent much of her childhood there once put it like this: The people of Singapore felt watched but also seen.
 The death of Lee Kuan Yew in 2015 produced a vast and genuine outpouring of grief in Singapore.
 There was a week of national mourning with flags at half-mast.
 Nearly 450,000 people paraded past his coffin in Parliament over three days and nights, with public transportation running 24-hours-a-day to enable their visits.
 But the state-imposed silence about inter-group difficulties remains.
 Someone is still always watching; younger Singaporeans may not any longer be quite so glad to be seen.

-Westerners tempted by the Singapore strategy might note that over there, too, racism itself has proved recalcitrant to the statecraft of identity.
+Westerners tempted by the Singapore strategy might note that even there, racism has proved recalcitrant to the statecraft of identity.
 In a sequel to Crazy Rich Asians, Kevin Kwan has a scion of one of his Chinese dynasts observe that his parents and their crowd have “always been racist and elitist to the extreme.”
 When he decided to marry an Indian woman, he relates, his father told him, “If you don’t care about your own future, think about the children you will have with that woman.
 For eleven generations, the blood will never be pure.”
 When it comes to entrenching ethnic difference, there are ways and there are ways.

 The truth is, to set out to govern identities is to set out to govern the ungovernable.
 Whatever the state does, ordinary people will ignore the boundaries it sets.
 In the first decade of this millennium, interracial marriage rates roughly doubled in Singapore.
-Now a quarter of new marriages cross those boundaries between C, M, I, and O. (Maybe some future Singapore-set rom-com will take that on.)
-The point isn’t that the government of Singapore should ignore the ethnic and religious identities of its citizens.
+Now a quarter of new marriages cross those boundaries between C, M, I, and O. The point isn’t that the government of Singapore should ignore the ethnic and religious identities of its citizens.
 But it will have to acknowledge that it’s no longer just the society that’s multiracial: more and more of its citizens are, too.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.